Worried about someone at NLC? Not sure what to do?

 If you are a staff or faculty member, please contact Homewood Health if you need personal support.

-If you are a student, please contact the Learning Support Specialist if you need assistance, support, or someone to listen.
+If you are a student, and you need assistance, support, or someone to just listen, please contact the Learning Support Specialist